gaenseklein/slidenotes/tutorials/chart.md

 ---
 ## multiple datavalues in datastructure

-as we have seen, its easy to get more data into it. in the horizontal style you add just one line with separated values:
+as we have seen, it's easy to get more data into it. in the horizontal style you add just one line with separated values:

-+++code
++++code:options
+language=html
+---
 january,february,march,april
 9.8,10.1,12.2,16.0
 12.3,11.3,14.1,15.4
 +++

-in the vertical style you add it with a separator similar to the slidenote-style:
+in the vertical style you add it with a separator similar to the slidenotes-style:

-+++code
++++code:options
+language=html
+---
 january,9.8,12.3
 february,10.1,11.3
 march,12.2,14.1